YifanWang0/softdev_p02/README.md

 ## APIs
 * [Google Calendar API](https://docs.google.com/document/d/1atMCAui86AwBSWEz8lCIJFaNkUL4V5fwVecNcnxSpP0/edit)
+  * Note: this API requires a key.
+  * Follow these instructions to create a Google API key:

 ## Launch Codes
 Assuming that pip and python3 are already install, first clone the repository and change directory to the cloned folder.